Apple CEO says hard to gauge smartwatch demand

-SAN FRANCISCO Apple Inc (AAPL.O) Chief Executive Tim Cook said on Monday demand continued to outstrip supply for the new Apple Watch, released earlier this month.
+SAN FRANCISCO, April 27 Apple Inc Chief Executive Tim Cook said on Monday demand continued to outstrip supply for the new Apple Watch, released earlier this month.

 "From a demand point of view, it's hard to gauge when you don't have product in stores," said Cook.